SyneRyder - who am i?

 My parents came up with the name Kohan in a search for something unique.
 My family has a history of unique names.

-One of my family's friends used to publish work under a pen name, and from that pen name my parents chose the name Kohan.
-Occasionally people think that my own name (Kohan Ikin) is a pen name or pseudonym.
-It isn't.
+One of my family's friends used to publish work under the pen name Kohan, and that's where my parents chose my name from.
+Occasionally people think that my own name is a pen name or pseudonym, but it isn't.
+I wasn't named after the doctor who delivered me either (Dr Cohen), the similarity in name is coincidental.

 I don't know the original nationality of the name Kohan.
-Sources have suggested that it is Jewish, Scandinavian and/or Polish.
+Sources have suggested that it is Jewish, Scandinavian, Persian or even Polish.
+There's some evidence for it as an Aboriginal word.
 Some people believe it is derived from the name Kohannes and comes from the Vikings, but I've found no evidence of this.
-As for my own nationality, I was born in Australia to Australian parents, but my lineage traces back to England, Scotland, Ireland, America and Czechoslovakia.
+As for my own nationality, I was born in Australia to Australian parents, but my lineage traces back to England, Scotland, Ireland, America, Germany and Czechoslovakia.

 There are a lot of references to Kohan as a Jewish term.
-Apparently a Kohan is "a descendent of the priestly Tribes, a direct descendent of Aaron".
-The Kohan were the priests who enacted rituals in the Temples of Jerusalem.
+Apparently a Kohan is "a descendent of the priestly Tribes, a direct descendent of Aaron", and they were the priests who enacted rituals in the Temples of Jerusalem.
 To my knowledge I am not a descendent, however.

 Kohan is also a word in the Persian language Farsi, meaning "ancient".
 That definition inspired the video game Kohan: Immortal Sovereigns released in 2001.
-In the game, the Kohan are a race of immortal kings, hence the title.
+In the game, the Kohan are a race of immortal kings.
 I have a copy of the game but haven't played it much.
 There were also two sequels to the game.
+I used to be the top result on Google for the word 'Kohan' until those games came out!
+Grrr...

 While not identical to my name, Koan is a buddhist term for "a story or verse that presents basic lessons about life and the nature of the self".
 Also, there was a Zen Buddhist teacher named Kohan Kokan who lived 1776-1843.

-I prefer to pronounce my name as kōhwěn, using the American Heritage Dictionary Pronunciation Key.
+I prefer to pronounce my name as kōhwěn (using the American Heritage Dictionary Pronunciation Key).
 It's more like Cohwhen than Ko-hahn.
 But I don't mind too much if you pronounce it incorrectly.
 If people have trouble pronouncing my name, I sometimes suggest they call me Colin, which sounds very similar.
+That's also what I call myself whenever I buy a coffee at Starbucks, because otherwise they never get my name right.
+Actually, Starbucks never get my name right anyway:

 Famous Kohans